The Precious Legacy: Exhibit history

 The idea for the exhibit was born in 1968 when U.S. Congressman Charles Vanik, a descendant of Czech Catholic immigrants, and his Jewish aide Mark E. Talisman visited Prague on a mission of East–West understanding during the Cold War.
-In that era, only a small selection of the Museum's collection was on display, but the two Americans were shown some of the items the Museum had in its storage rooms.
+In that era, only a small selection of the museum's collection was on display, but the two Americans were shown some of the items the museum had in its storage rooms.
 According to Talisman, "The collection was over a thousand times larger than anyone had known".
 What moved Talisman most was that "the whole horror of the Holocaust was brought to life again when I realized that each (carefully labeled and recorded) artifact was attached to a person".
 Talisman worked for the next 15 years to arrange for the loan of a traveling exhibition.

 Other Western countries and museums also sought an exhibition of the collection.
-The first to obtain a loan from the State Jewish Museum was the Whitworth Art Gallery at the University of Manchester, U.K., in 1980.
+The first to obtain a loan from the State Jewish Museum was the Whitworth Art Gallery at the University of Manchester, England, in 1980.
 Whitworth director Charles Reginald Dodwell had spent eight years to negotiate an exchange of exhibitions, and considered it his career highlight.
 The Whitworth provided a loan from its permanent collection of Pre-Raphaelites and related artists, which was exhibited in Bratislava (now capital of Slovakia) and Prague some months prior to the loan from Prague's Judaica collection.
 It was the first show of the collection in the West, and the first time many of the objects were publicly shown outside of Czechoslovakia.

 In the meantime, Talisman had become chairman of Project Judaica and obtained government, corporate and Jewish agency support for a U.S. tour.
-Among the obstacles was the fact that in 1945 the Allies had taken Czech gold bullion, storing it in Fort Knox and promising to return it when the Czech government settled wartime claims.
+Among the obstacles was that in 1945 the Allies had taken Czech gold bullion, storing it in Fort Knox and promising to return it when the Czech government settled wartime claims.
 Once that issue was settled in 1982, arrangements for the exhibition rapidly moved forward.
 Talisman recruited art historian Anna Cohn from the National Jewish Museum (B'nai B'rith Klutznick) in 1982; she joined the Smithsonian curatorial team and became the project director for the North American tour.
 Altshuler, a professor of Judaic studies, also joined the curatorial team.

 109 individuals and organizations donated a total of $1 million to bring the exhibit to the United States; the major gift was from Philip Morris, Inc., the exhibition's national corporate sponsor.
 The U.S. tour was funded with a large gift from Philip Morris USA.